Dr Victoria Samuel

 Victoria places a lot of importance on ensuring clients feel collaboratively involved in the process of therapy.
 Victoria conceptualises emotional difficulties as understandable in the context of people’s past experiences and current circumstances.
 For this reason, formulation and insight is seen as more important than diagnostic labels.
 Empowering clients with life skills for managing difficult thoughts and feelings is central to Victoria’s therapeutic approach.
 Victoria works alongside clients to help them to feel more self-aware and less restricted by internal mental experiences.

 Victoria uses a variety of therapeutic approaches according to a client’s individual needs and preferences.
 Acceptance and Commitment Therapy (ACT) and Mindfulness based Cognitive Therapy is often helpful for clients affected by worry and rumination.
 Victoria has undertaken substantial specialist training in ACT from experts in the field and is passionate about the approach and the way it represents a positive orientation for living as well as a therapeutic model.
-Victoria is overseeing a programme of clinical research related to ACT including a trial using ACT in schools and several evaluations of the ACT concept of ‘psychological flexibility’ and how it relates to burnout.
+This enthusiasm for ACT informed the development of the InTER-ACT Programme a brief intervention to enable groups of young people to learn valuable ACT based resilience skills from an early age.
+Victoria has also overseen several evaluations of the ACT concept of ‘psychological flexibility’ and how it relates to burnout.